 Weightlifting belts are one of the most debated pieces of support gear for working out.
 Some people swear by the lifting belt, while others argue going raw is best.

 We’ve consulted with some of the strongest athletes in the world and observed elite competitors and the belts they use.
 We even have an Olympian on our team.
-Between our expertise in the fitness equipment industry and our hands-on testing process, we’ve created the most thorough guide to weightlifting belts you’ll find online, rating each belt on features like:
+Between our expertise in the fitness equipment industry and our hands-on testing methodology, we’ve created the most thorough guide to weightlifting belts you’ll find online, rating each belt on features like:

 - Durability and construction